Lark Calderon-Gomez

 filler@godaddy.com

-Lark Calderon-Gomez was born and raised in California where she fell in love with oil painting when she was eight.
-Her mother, a gifted artist, started teaching her at that time.
-She was twenty years old when she landed her first professional work as an illustrator for a book on magic illusions published by Pearson/Simmel Press.
+Lark Calderon-Gomez was born and raised in California where she fell in love with oil painting.
+She is considered mixed race, her father being from Guatemala and her mother from the U.S midwest, and of mostly English decent.
+Her mother, a gifted artist, started teaching her to paint at eight years old.
+She was twenty years old when she landed her first professional work as an illustrator for a book published by Pearson/Simmel Press.
 She went on to work in animation for award-winning MetroLight Studios in LA.
 She worked under award-winning digital effects artist, Mark A. Lasoff.
 They worked in the 2D division called, MetroCel, where Lark painted cels on Ren & Stimpy and Beavis & Butthead, respectively.

 In 1994 Lark and her husband decided to move back to Northern California for a peaceful life in the mountains.